-Video QoE is of vital importance to operators and not recognizing this — and budgeting to ensure it is maintained — can cost them both revenue and viewers.
+Video QoE is of vital importance to operators and not prioritizing video quality can rob them of both revenue and viewers.
+[Updated]

+First off, some history.
 On 28 April 2019, the third episode of the last season of Game of Thrones, ‘The Long Night’ aired.
 Featuring the longest battle sequence ever filmed, shot over 55 grueling nights of a Northern Irish winter, it was also some of the most expensive television ever produced.
-It should have been a triumph for broadcaster HBO, and in many senses it was, but the immediate debate surrounding the episode’s initial screening was less on the multiple plot twists, resolutions, and sheer underlying spectacle, and more on the fact that viewers really couldn’t make out what was going on.
+It should have been a triumph for broadcaster HBO, and in many senses it was, but the immediate debate surrounding the episode’s initial screening was less about the multiple plot twists, resolutions, and sheer underlying spectacle, and more on the fact that viewers really couldn’t make out what was going on.

-It’s an instructive tale, and one that highlights just how important Quality of Experience (QoE) is in the modern broadcast industry.
-In an increasingly competitive environment, keeping viewers happy and engaged is of primary importance, and a new report from Akamai shines a light on just how important that QoE is, putting actual numbers on the revenue impact of rebuffering issues.
+It’s an instructive tale, which we examine in a bit more detail at the end of this post, and one that highlights just how important Quality of Experience (QoE) is in the modern broadcast industry.
+In an increasingly competitive environment, keeping viewers happy and engaged is of primary importance.

 Video QoE: the problem of buffering

 We’ve talked recently about the problems of latency in OTT, which is an increasing issue as services start to pivot towards offering more live sports and events.
 Standard linear broadcast latency varies between 3.5 to 12 seconds, with satellite capable of being marginally quicker than cable.
 OTT latency however, is currently hovering around the 25-40 second mark.